JeroenSchols/COMSET-GISCUP/ConceptDoc.md

 1. Move all planning into a new `BaseFleetManager` class, and supply fleet managers that models current random walk and random destination agent.
 1. Introduce `TRAVELLING` event type to simulate cruising.
-1. Introduce other even types.
+1. Introduce other evet types.